-42CrMo is a high-strength alloy steel with high strength and toughness, good comprehensive mechanical properties, high hardenability, and no obvious temper brittleness.
+42CrMo is a high-strength alloy steel known for its excellent mechanical properties such as high strength and toughness, good hardenability, and absence of temper brittleness.

-After quenching and tempering, it has high fatigue limit, impact resistance, and good low-temperature impact toughness.
-It is commonly used to manufacture large and medium-sized steel pieces that require a certain strength and toughness.
+After quenching and tempering, it exhibits a high fatigue limit, impact resistance, and good low-temperature impact toughness, making it ideal for manufacturing large and medium-sized steel components that require both strength and toughness.

-Our company selects 42CrMo steel for manufacturing a large pivot, and the process route is: blank forging → normalizing → rough machining → quenching and tempering → finishing → induction hardening excircle → grinding excircle.
+Our company has chosen 42CrMo steel to manufacture a large pivot, and the manufacturing process involves the following steps: blank forging, normalizing, rough machining, quenching and tempering, finishing, induction hardening excircle, and grinding excircle.

-The pivot structure is shown in Figure 1.
+The pivot structure is illustrated in Figure 1.

 Fig. 1 Pivot Structure

 2. Overview of defective parts

 Cracks can occur on the pivot shaft during quenching, tempering, and quenching processes.

 The crack usually appears in the transition arc area between the pivot shaft root and the flange.

 The entire pivot shaft breaks along the radial direction and extends to the big end flange.